On isotropic and numerical equivalence of cycles: Introduction

 \section{Introduction}

-In the article \cite{Iso} the local versions of the Voevodsky motivic category $\dmkF{\ff_p}$ were introduced.
+The difference in complexity between algebraic geometry and topology can be visualised by the fact that in topology there is only one kind of a point, while in algebraic geometry there are many different types of points, namely, the spectra of all possible finitely generated extensions of the base field.
+It is a natural idea to supply algebro-geometric objects with their ``local'' versions parametrised by points of various kinds, versions whose complexity would be comparable to that of topological objects.
+With this in mind, the local versions of the Voevodsky motivic category $\dmkF{\ff_p}$ were introduced in the article \cite{Iso}.
 These, so-called, {\it isotropic motivic categories} provide realisation functors for ``global'' motives and are parametrized by finitely generated extensions of $k$.
 More precisely, the isotropic motivic category $\dmELF{F}{F}{\ff_p}$ is obtained from the global category $\dmEF{F}{\ff_p}$ by killing the motives of all $p$-{\it anisotropic} varieties (the idea to use such a localisation goes back to T.Bachmann - \cite{BQ}).
 Following \cite{Iso}, for any field $E$, we denote as $\wt{E}=E(t_1,t_2,\ldots)=E(\pp^{\infty})$ the {\it flexible closure} of it.
 Given a base field $k$, we may introduce the natural partial ordering (depending on the prime $p$) on the set of finitely generated extensions $E/k$.
 Namely $E/k\geq F/k$, if there is a correspondence $Q\rightsquigarrow P$ of degree prime to $p$, where $E=k(Q)$ and $F=k(P)$.
 Then we obtain the family of {\it isotropic realization functors}:

 where $E/k$ runs over all equivalence classes of finitely generated extensions of $k$ under the equivalence defined by the ordering above.
 The passage to the flexible closure is needed here to make the target category ``small''.
 Indeed, in the case of a flexible field, it is expected that the isotropic motivic category should be, in various respects, reminiscent of the topological motivic category $D(\ff_p)$.
 In particular, homs between compact objects should be finite groups and Balmer's tensor triangulated spectrum of this category should consist of a single point.
 But aside from similarities, there are visible differences.
 For example, it was computed for $p=2$ - \cite[Theorem 3.7]{Iso} that the {\it isotropic motivic cohomology} of a point form an external algebra with generators - duals of Milnor's operations.
 This, in turn, leads to the computation of the {\it stable isotropic homotopy groups of spheres} by F.Tanania, who identified these groups with the $E_2$-term of the classical Adams spectral sequence - \cite{ISHG}.